ryssbowh/pingu-core-module/README.md

 Contextual links are used to display links when viewing a model.
 The idea is to make it so that any page can have contextual links but at the moment is defined at model only.
 Your model must implements `HasContextualLinks`.

 Will probably need rewritten as not the most intuitive way to use it.

+### Adminable models
+Provides a Adminable interface and trait for models to be added/edited through a form in the back end.

 ### Api
 Provides a contract to make a model Apiable, and a controller contract to handle basic operations.
-Your model must implement `Apiable` and your controller must implement the `ApiModelController`
+Your model must implement `Apiable` and your controller must implement the `ApiModelController`.
+Each model defines a routeSlug and routeSlugs that are used by this trait to define api routes.
+Each route can be overriden in each model.

 Visible fields for an api request are set by the models $visible variable.